tangentsoft/libtabula/HACKERS.md

 can say `fossil settings autosync off`.)
 If you don't have such permissions, you just modify your local copy, then have to merge in upstream changes when updating your local clone.

+Developers are expected to make all nontrivial changes on a branch, rather than check such changes directly into the trunk.
+Once we have discussed the change on the mailing list and resolved any isssues with the experimental branch, it will be merged into the trunk.

+Creating a branch in Fossil is scary-simple, to the point that those coming from other version control systems may ask, "Is that really all there is to it?"
+Yes, really, this is it:

+    $ fossil checkin --branch new-branch-name

+That is to say, you make your changes as you normally would; then when you go to check them in, you give the `--branch` option to the `ci/checkin` command to put the changes on a new branch, rather than add them to the same branch the changes were made against.

+At some point, the trunk version becomes the next major version.
+Stable versions become either tags or branches.
+(The only difference between tags and branches in Fossil is that branches may have subsequent changes made to them.)

 Bootstrapping the Library